ConesaLab/SQANTI3/README.md

 ## What is SQANTI3?

 SQANTI3 is the newest version of the SQANTI tool ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/)) that merges features from SQANTI, ([code repository](https://github.com/ConesaLab/SQANTI)) and SQANTI2 ([code repository](https://github.com/Magdoll/SQANTI2)), together with new additions.
 SQANTI3 will continue as an integrated development aiming to  providing you the best characterization possible for your new long read-defined transcriptome.

 SQANTI3 is the first module of the [Functional IsoTranscriptomics (FIT)](https://tappas.org/) framework, that also includes IsoAnnot and tappAS.

 New features implemented in SQANTI3 not available in previous versions are:

-* IsoAnnotLite implemented to generate tappAS compatible gff3 files.
-Gff3 output may incorporate functional annotation labels for model species supported by tappAS.
+* IsoAnnotLite implemented to generate tappAS compatible GFF3 files.
+GFF3 output may incorporate functional annotation labels for model species supported by tappAS.
-* CAGE peak definitions: CAGE peak will only be associated to a transcript when located upstream of the transcript stariting site.
+* CAGE peak definitions: CAGE peak will only be associated to a transcript when located upstream of the transcription start sites.
 This option requires CAGE peak data.
 * Updated `bite` definition and ISM subcategories `5prime_fragment` and `3prime_fragment`.
-* Accepts several Short Reads expression files at the same time or as an expression matrix.
+* Accepts several short Reads expression files at the same time or as an expression matrix.
 * New plots:
     *  Saturation curves (number of transcripts detected as a function of the sequencing depth)
     *  Distance to CAGE (if any).